corda/corda-docs-portal/content/en/platform/corda/5.2/key-concepts/cordapp-dev/building/_index.md

 This code runs inside a Corda {{< tooltip >}}sandbox{{< /tooltip >}}.
 There are three different types of sandboxes:

 * Flow - the flow engine host.
 This exists in the flow worker and is responsible for executing all flow code.
-* Persistence - hosted by the database worker.
+* Persistence - hosted by the persistence worker.
 This takes instructions from the flow engine to persist states or custom objects.
 For this reason, it needs to parse custom entity classes that are part of the CorDapp.
 * Verify - this is hosted by the flow worker but is exclusively responsible for contract verification.

 This relates to the separation of contract and workflow CPKs, as follows: